Eleven Madison Park's Granola

 Eleven Madison Park's granola inconspicuously occupies the last few inches on the last page of EMP's cookbook.
 It's better than a deconstructed cookie and I'm inclined to ruin my dinner if there's a bag of the stuff laying around.
 This granola has become my go-to travel snack thanks to its shelf life and ideal balance of crunchy, salty, and sweet.

+The recipe calls for dried sour cherries but I generally use dried Bing cherries.
+Other fruit that has worked in a pinch includes dried plums or pluots (chopped) since they have a nice balance of sweet and tart.
 Though there's flexibility with the inclusions, I'm not inclined to mess with the oil, sugar, and salt ratios.
-I've read that some people reduce the salt but this sodium lover thinks the balance is just right.
+This sodium lover thinks the balance is just right.

 Full disclosure is that I haven't yet made anything else from my EMP cookbook.
 That being said, it's lovely and full of inspiration.